 Many fintech companies that provide services to financial institutions are themselves subject to the same regulatory frameworks as their clients.
 However, consumer-facing fintech companies typically aren’t subject to the same level of supervision by regulators as large banks.
 Consequently, due diligence and compliance are a major barrier for mergers and acquisitions.

 Integrating an existing fintech platform (typically cloud-based) with legacy systems, many of which still rely on on-site data warehousing or processing, was a major challenge cited by the banking executives.
 Most fintech startups don’t build their products with the intent of eventually integrating it with a global bank’s infrastructure/ data privacy and protection standards.

 3. Cultural barriers to bringing in a team of startup-native employees

 This is a problem that’s not exclusive to the financial services sector.
-The cultures of legacy corporations and startups tend to be extremely different, and often startup employees get frustrated with the level of bureaucracy inherent to large companies.
+The cultures of legacy corporations and startups tend to be extremely different.
+Often startup employees get frustrated with the level of bureaucracy inherent to large companies.

 Disruptors Initiate and Big Banks Follow

-Meanwhile, legacy banks tend not to be innovators, but they do have the resources at hand to build their own competing products when a startup with a compelling idea enters the market.
+Meanwhile, legacy banks tend not to be innovators.
+However, they do have the resources at hand to build their own competing products when a startup with a compelling idea enters the market.
 This can be seen through the rise of robo-advisors and machine-learning based algorithms to match investing packages and opportunities with clients, as well as through the rise in mobile banking and RPA-based process tools.
 As fintech startups continue to innovate, many will ultimately partner with big banks or fail after big banks create their own versions of the startup’s technology.
-A few may survive without doing either (let us remember the early days of PayPal), but these will be few and far between.
+Some may survive without doing either, but these will be few and far between.